FRIKKern/AutoQue/README.md

 You can go AFK while waiting for a group to fill up.
 Accept once and chill.

+### Reminder to queue up again after arena.

+If you are the party leader, the addon will show a reminder to queue up again after arena.

 ✨ Features
 ----------

 *   ✅ **Automatic Role Acceptance**: Instantly accepts role checks when they appear.
 *   ⏰ **Inactivity Auto-Disable**: Auto-disables auto-accept after a set inactivity period (1–30 minutes) to prevent unintended acceptances.
-*   🔄 **Configurable Re-toggle for Auto-Accept**: Option to re-toggle when you manually accept a role check.
+*   🟢 **Configurable Re-toggle for Auto-Accept**: Option to re-toggle when you manually accept a role check.
 *   ⚙️ **Customizable Timer**: Adjust inactivity duration via an easy-to-use slider.
 *   🖱️ **Minimap Toggle**: Left-click the minimap icon to enable or disable.
+*   🔄 **Queue up again reminder**: If you are the party leader, the addon will show a reminder to queue up again after arena.
 *   💾 **Persistent Settings**: Preferences are saved between sessions.
 *   🧩 **Lightweight Integration**: Minimal performance impact with seamless settings access.